digi-embedded/meta-digi/README.md

 * ConnectCore 6 System-on-Module (SOM)
   * NXP i.MX6 processor has a documented errata (ERR004512) whereby the maximum performance of the Gigabit FEC is limited to 400Mbps (total for Tx and Rx).
-  * When using softAP mode on Band A on the Qualcomm AR6233, channels used for Dynamic Frequency Selection (DFS) are not supported.
   * The Qualcomm AR6233 firmware does not support the following configuration
     modes:
     * Concurrent modes involving P2P mode, such as P2P + softAP or P2P + STA.